-Some of the systems are at work in Universities and National Labs, but most of them are used in production thermal spray shops.
+Many of our systems are at work in Universities and National Labs, but most of them are used in production thermal spray shops.

 We proudly design and produce our thermal spray equipment in California and install it all over the world.

-You can visit our R&D center in Benicia to meet our designers and see our HVAF and HVAF equipment in action.
+You can visit our R&D/coating center in Benicia, meet our team and see our HVAF and HVOF equipment in action.

-We also provide HVAF and HVOF thermal spray coating services for customers in the USA – ourselves and through the network of our partners.
+We also provide HVAF and HVOF thermal spray coating services for customers here in the USA – directly and through our network of partners.